Paul Band: History

-"There are several possible explanations as to their location and cultural position in pre-treaty the.
+"There are several possible explanations as to their location and cultural position in pre-treaty times.
 Andersen offers several tentative explanations:

 (1) The Stoney located roughly between the Athabasca and North Saskatchewan Rivers west of Edmonton may have followed a westward migration route along the forested edge of the northern Plains;

 (2) the area occupied by the immediate pre-1877 predecessors of the Alexis and Paul's Bands of Stoney was within mach and perhaps regularly exploited by largely pedestrian Stoney by about 1795 or even earlier;

 (3) they may have entered this area prior to getting horses;

 (4) the Grand River Assiniboine first distinguished in 1775 may be the immediate predecessors of the modem Alexis and Paul's band."